Home

 Previous Owners

-All previous owners of our dogs are now our friends and give us regular pictures and updates
+All previous owners of our dogs are now our friends and give us regular pictures and updates on their progress and if you would like any information about our lines please don't hesitate to ask for references and contacts.

-What i ask of you
+What I ask of you

-Please be prepared as i do ask for references from people who know you well, I also need to know what field you intend to work you dog in and what kind of life it will lead.
+Please be prepared as I do ask for references from people who know you well, I also need to know what field you intend to work you dog in and what kind of life it will lead.

-Bailstails lines need to respect you and not be dominated by you, so do allow them to get things right while youngsters, positive handling is a great way to achieve these results what ever their age, so don't let them learn bad habits,
+Bailstails lines need to respect you and not be dominated by you, so do allow them to get things right while youngsters, positive handling is a great way to achieve these results what ever their age, so don't let them learn bad habits, I'm sure if you can do all of these things you will have a life time companion.

 I do try to choose the right owners/homes for my dogs off-springs.